kamilsobik/mms-project-ember/README.md

 - Bootstrap for styling app
 - Auth0 to login by google
+- Fontawsome for beauty icon
 - date-fsn to magane date
 - ember-power-select for all select input
 - ember-chart for a amazing chart with KPI
-- fontawsome for beauty icon

 ## 📺 Screenshots